St. Augustine's Episcopal Church (Gary, Indiana)

-Praised for the mid-century modern style, it was listed on the National Register of Historic Places in 2013.

 Congregation

 The historically black parish was chartered in 1927 by thirty African American professionals as a Colored Episcopal Mission.
-St. Augustine's original home was at 19th and Adams in Gary's Midtown section in an old Roman Catholic Mission building.
+St. Augustine's original home was at 19th and Adams in Gary's Midtown section in an old Roman Catholic mission building.
 The first service in the congregation's new home was held on May 8, 1959.

 Initially the church struggled to hold regular services and maintain attendance.
 Only seventeen people attended the first service, and for the first decade of the congregation's existence, it was only able to attract part-time priests.
-In 1938 Episcopal Bishop Campbell Gray assigned Benedictine monks of St. Gregory's Abbey, Three Rivers to serve the struggling mission.
-They served the church until 1946, two years after Gray's death.

-A retired rector named Rev. Langendorff headed the church for the next few years.
-In 1951 Rev. Wallace L. Wells, spouse of Henrietta Bell Wells and newly ordained, assumed leadership.
+In 1938 Episcopal Bishop Campbell Gray assigned Benedictine monks of St. Gregory's Abbey, Three Rivers to serve the struggling mission, and they remained with the church until 1946, two years after Gray's death.
+A retired rector named the Rev. Peter Langendorff headed the church for the next few years until in 1951 the Rev. Wallace L. Wells, spouse of Henrietta Bell Wells and newly ordained, assumed leadership.

-During the 1950s many African Americans who moved to Gary did so as part of The Great Migration, seeking employment opportunities in northern industrial cities.
-Many such newly relocated African Americans joined St. Augustine's.
+During the 1950s many African-Americans that moved to Gary did so as part of the Great Migration, seeking employment opportunities that were kept from them in the South, and many of these newly relocated African-Americans joined St. Augustine's.
 With this influx, the congregation grew enough so that by 1955, the church was growing too large to remain in its rented Catholic Mission home.

-While the congregation was inquiring about a pipe organ to use in services, the organ sales representative suggested that the vestry ask Edward D. Dart, now known as a prolific architect, to design a new building for the congregation.
+While inquiring about a pipe organ to use in services, the organ sales representative suggested the congregation ask Edward D. Dart, now known as a prolific architect, to design a new building for the congregation.
 Dart had designed many residential homes in suburban Chicago and had designed one other church in 1953 (St. Michael's Episcopal Church in Barrington, Illinois) before St. Augustine's.

-Having Dart design the building was significant because of his reputation.
-In addition, the congregation was African American and he was white, a rare combination during the de facto segregation of much of the North.
+Though having Dart design the building is significant in and of itself, the fact that the congregation was able to commission his services is even more significant since they were an African American congregation and Dart was white, a rare combination during segregation.